rcarrata/rcarrata.github.io/_posts/2020-04-21-expose-and-reach-ocp4-libvirt-lab.md

 ---

-How to expose certain ports of our VMs, to for example expose our Load Balancer port balancing itself the port of the API of OpenShift4?
-How to access to the DNS configured in our helper node and not reachable from outside?
+How to expose certain ports of our VMs — for example, exposing our Load Balancer port that balances the API port of OpenShift 4?
+How to access the DNS configured in our helper node that is not reachable from outside?

 Let's start with the always fancy world of iptables / linux routing!

 ### Overview

-For deploy OpenShift 4 with UPI in Baremetal we will use our small lab and KVM and libvirt for manage the networking, storage, and the own VMs (the process is out of scope of this article).
+To deploy OpenShift 4 with UPI on bare metal, we will use our small lab with KVM and libvirt to manage the networking, storage, and the VMs themselves (the process is out of scope of this article).

-Due to the not possibility in Baremetal (and due to is a lab), we need to have available a DNS (bind), LB (haproxy), and several utils more to provide the enough requirements and tools for the correct work of our OpenShift cluster.
-This is usually installed (in lab only, NOT use in prod :D), in a helper node with a well known and fixed IP.
+Due to the limitations of bare metal (and because this is a lab), we need to have a DNS (bind), LB (haproxy), and several other utilities available to provide the necessary requirements and tools for our OpenShift cluster to work correctly.
+These are usually installed (in a lab only, NOT in prod :D) on a helper node with a well-known and fixed IP.

-Once is installed, we can access inside of this VM of helper, to the OpenShift cluster... but how about access from anywhere, and not restrained inside of the helper VM?
+Once installed, we can access the OpenShift cluster from inside this helper VM... but how about accessing it from anywhere, without being restricted to the helper VM?

 For doing this, we will play with iptables, linux routing, dnsmasq and some tricks :D